 “It was actually very peaceful, very egalitarian, with strong emphasis on equal treatment of women, and a strong stance on social justice.
 I thought it was a very intellectual religion, yet it was also very spiritual, and that also appealed to me as well.”

-She was terrified about telling people of her new faith
+4. She was terrified about telling people about her new faith

 “I was terrified, absolutely terrified about telling people.
 My family — my mum in particular.
 And my friends, it was awful.
 I was so worried about telling people, because I didn’t know how they’d react.
 I assumed they would react negatively, and most people did,” she told Newscorp.